omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-02/submissions/02-hashing-integrity/00-lab-02-hashing-integrity.md

 ## Explanation

-These results matter because hashing is a core mechanism used to verify data integrity in PKI systems.
+These results matter because hashing is a core mechanism for verifying data integrity in PKI systems.
 When data is hashed, any modification can be detected by comparing hash values.
 This is critical in digital signatures, certificate validation, and secure communications.
 However, hashing does not provide confidentiality, since the original data is still visible and not encrypted.

+Key Insight

+Hashing allows systems to verify:

+“Has this data changed?”

+But it does NOT answer:

+“Can someone read this data?”

+That’s encryption’s role.

 ---